Dimitris Avramopoulos: European Commissioner for Migration and Home Affairs

 On 27 July 2014, Prime Minister Antonis Samaras nominated Avramopoulos as Greece's next member of the European Commission.
 Before the nomination, Dora Bakoyiannis was widely seen to be a strong contender for the Commission post.
 Samaras also defied calls from the centre-left Pasok party for Maria Damanaki to continue as European Commissioner.

 Jean-Claude Juncker then nominated Avramopoulos as European Commissioner for Migration and Home Affairs.
 In this capacity, Avramopoulos shares competency over cyber-security matters with Günther Oettinger.

 In the aftermath of the victory of the left-wing SYRIZA party in the 25 January election in 2015, Avramopoulos' name was widely circulated in Greek media as the most likely choice for SYRIZA's candidate in the second round of the election for the Presidency of Greece.
 According to the Greek media reports, the nomination would be seen both as a gesture of conciliation with the right, but would crucially also enable SYRIZA to nominate its own European Commissioner.
 On 30 January Samaras phoned Avramopoulos and assured him that New Democracy would support his eventual nomination.

 Avramopoulos criticized the 2019 Turkish offensive into north-eastern Syria.
 He said that "the European Union remains committed to the unity, sovereignty and territorial integrity of the Syrian state".

 Member of Parliament

 Avramopoulos was elected to the Hellenic Parliament in Elis at the June 2023 Greek legislative election.

+Qatargate

+From February 2021 to February 2022, Avramopoulos was paid €5,000 per month as a member of the board of the Brussels-based Non-governmental organization (NGO) Fight Impunity, having received approval from the EU ethics panel to take up the position.
+The founder and director of the NGO, Antonio Panzeri later confessed to orchestrating the Qatar corruption scandal at the European Parliament.
+In June 2026, the Belgian judiciary confirmed that a European arrest warrant had been issued for Avramopoulos in connection with the investigation into the scandal.
+Avramopoulos denied any wrongdoing.
+Later that month, Avramopoulos appealed to the Supreme Court of Greece to annul the arrest warrant on the grounds that it failed to include sufficient detail of the charges against him.